Gli4ch6000/reverse_shell/README.md

 # reverse_shell
-you can find any reverse shell code here
+you can find some usefull reverse shell code here